Skip to main content

 Does Medicare Part A cover chiropractic care?

 Medicare Part A offers hospital insurance.
 It covers inpatient care like emergency treatment.
-You cannot get Medicare chiropractic coverage through Part A.
+You can’t get chiropractic services through Medicare Part A.

 Does Medicare Part B cover chiropractic care?

-Medicare Part B may cover a chiropractic adjustment if it is medically necessary.
-It only covers treatments involving manual spinal manipulation (moving the spine with the chiropractor’s hands).
+Medicare Part B may cover a chiropractic adjustment if it’s medically necessary.
+It only covers chiropractic treatments involving manual spinal manipulation (moving the spine with the chiropractor’s hands).
 Other chiropractor services or tests are not covered.

 How many chiropractic visits does Medicare Part B cover in a year?

-Medicare Part B chiropractic coverage does not have visit limits for the year.
-If you had 20 visits and they were all medically necessary, they are covered.
+Medicare Part B chiropractic coverage doesn’t have visit limits for the year.
+If you had 20 chiropractic visits and they were all medically necessary, they are covered.
 The same would be true with 30 visits, or any number.
-As long as care is medically necessary, it will continue to be covered.
+As long as chiropractic care is medically necessary, it will continue to be covered.

 If you have a Medicare Advantage plan that covers additional chiropractic services, those services may have different visit limits.
 These limits can vary depending on your plan.